Publications

 Abstract

-Standard consumption utility is linked in time to a consumption event, whereas the timing of prosocial utility flows is ambiguous.
-Prosocial utility may depend on the actual utility consequences for others – it is consequence-dated – or it may be related to the act of giving and is thus choice-dated.
-Even though most prosocial decisions involve intertemporal trade-offs, existing models of other-regarding preferences abstract from the time signature of utility flows, limiting their explanatory scope.
-Building on a canonical intertemporal choice framework, we characterize the behavioral implications of the time structure of prosocial utility.
-We conduct a high-stakes donation experiment that allows us to identify non-parametrically and calibrate structurally the different motives from their unique time profiles.
-We find that the universe of our choice data can only be explained by a combination of choice- and consequence-dated prosocial utility.
+Most prosocial decisions involve intertemporal tradeoffs.
+Yet, the timing of prosocial utility flows is ambiguous and bypassed by most models of other-regarding preferences.
+We study the behavioral implications of the time structure of prosocial utility, leveraging a conceptual distinction between consequence-dated and choice-dated utility flows.
+We conduct a high-stakes donation experiment that comprehensively characterizes discounting behavior in self-other tradeoffs and allows us to identify different prosocial motives from their distinct time profiles.
+Our data can only be explained by a combination of choice- and consequencedated prosocial utility.
 Both motives are pervasive and negatively correlated at the individual level.

 Keywords